PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 06/08/2018: FinEtools is now the registered package.
+The release 0.3.0 works with Julia 0.7.0-alpha.

-- 03/26/2018: Development of the package for Julio 0.6 is frozen.
+- 03/26/2018: Development of the package for Julia 0.6 is frozen.
 All development now goes towards 0.7.

 - 03/20/2018: FinEtools version to be used with Julia 0.7 and above is at the moment being developed in a separate branch, path_to_0.7.
 At this point the package runs and tests cleanly with 0.7.